monopole/mdrip/internal/parsren/usegold/README.md

  - It has (at least) 80 releases!  https://github.com/yuin/goldmark/releases
  - (at least) 80% coverage

-### MEH
+### maybe problems
  - Some PRs being ignored by the maintainer.
 Sure.
  - It doesn't yet support block level attributes, but maybe it's coming.
  - The parser API doesn't seem to return errors.
-Odd.

-Since this package renders HTML, the  `webapp` depends on it, and this dependence seeps into various things.
+ - The rendering aspect of the package is pretty tightly bound to its parsing aspect.